eq19/maps/exponentiation/span17/README.md

 ![InteractionVertexOfQED](https://github.com/eq19/maps/assets/8466209/821ddfaf-5e0e-4434-8ab0-2778d4a971d8)

-![images (5)](https://github.com/eq19/maps/assets/8466209/d31951c3-ece1-4aff-88b3-b85f64e3e5e2)

 From them, computations of probability amplitudes are straightforwardly given.
 An example is Compton scattering, with an electron and a photon undergoing elastic scattering.

+![images (5)](https://github.com/eq19/maps/assets/8466209/d31951c3-ece1-4aff-88b3-b85f64e3e5e2)

+Given a Model, [MARTY](https://github.com/user-attachments/files/17411621/2011.02478v2.pdf) may compute symbolically and automatically theoretical quantities.
+First, Feynman rules are derived.

 ```note
 [MARTY](https://github.com/docbrown1955/marty-public) is a code generator.
 Analytical expressions, squared amplitudes or Wilson coefficients are converted into C++ code in a self-contained library compiled independently of MARTY.
 This code can therefore be used for numerical evaluation in different scenarios to perform a phenomenological analysis. _([marty-manual.pdf](https://github.com/user-attachments/files/17410077/marty-manual.pdf))_